Every day a little of the food, water and fuel you use is wasted. Over a year these small amounts can add up.

 There are a few schemes that can help with grants and funding to help you save money on your energy bills.

-- If you’re over 63 then you may qualify for a Winter Fuel Payment of up to £300.
+- If you were born on or before 26 September 1955 you may qualify for a Winter Fuel Payment of up to £300.

 - If you’re on a low income you might qualify for the Cold Weather Payment.
 You’ll get £25 per week in very cold weather.